Updated rules from 3 May 2021

 The Abu Dhabi Emergency, Crisis and Disasters Committee has updated procedures to enter Abu Dhabi from within the country, effective from Sunday, 17 January, as part of the proactive efforts and precautionary measures to contain and eliminate the spread of Covid-19. pic.twitter.com/MIkfqUEDZg— مكتب أبوظبي الإعلامي (@admediaoffice) January 16, 2021

 *Note that exemptions for those who have completed the UAE vaccine program only apply if you’ve had a PCR test in the precceeding 7 days to make your “E” or Gold Star icons active.

 If you are travelling from Abu Dhabi to Dubai, there is no border testing required for travelling in this direction.

-Passengers who arrive into Dubai Airports but wish to end in Abu Dhabi must still undergo self-quarantine if they have not been in the UAE for 10 days.
+Passengers who arrive at Dubai Airports but wish to end in Abu Dhabi must still undergo self-quarantine requirements listed above if they have not been in the UAE for 7/10 days.

 *Important Update at 15 June 2021: Once you are in Abu Dhabi, it has become mandatory to present a “Green Pass” on the Al Hosn App in order to enter public buildings and hospitality establishments.
 You can learn all about the Green Pass rules for Abu Dhabi here.